 Thanksgiving and End of Operations in North Africa

 According to Dwight McNelly, Thanksgiving 1943 brought an unusual sight to Tlemcen: a foot of snow.
 In a November 20, 1943 V-mail home to her family, Alice Griffin wrote that “We have snow inches & inches deep here now and gosh but that hotel is cold.”
 She added, “Ruth, Dot, Virginia, two of the doctors, & myself built a snowman yesterday afternoon & then had a snowfight.”
 (Ruby Milligan’s photo album gave the figure as nine inches, and the date as early December, but the contemporary letter is probably the more accurate date.)
-The 32nd Station Hospital managed to hold a feast with Vermont turkey on the menu.
+The 32nd Station Hospital managed to hold a Thanksgiving feast with Vermont turkey on the menu.
 Lieutenant Brammer noted that, “A bit of gloom hung over the day” as a result of the news of Lieutenant Sheridan’s death.

 Shortly after Thanksgiving, on November 28, 1943, the hospital ceased operations in Tlemcen.
 In its first seven months of operation, the 32nd Station Hospital had admitted 7,502 patients, including 7,091 U.S. Army personnel.
 Among U.S. Army personnel, 4,631 patients were admitted due to disease.
 1,225 admissions were due to injury and 1,235 due to battle wounds.